Adnan-kreiker/Adnan-Kreiker/README.md

 ## I'm a Developer, a Bodybuilder, a Linguist and an Uncle

 - 🌱 I’m currently learning TypeScript 😎
-- 🥅 2022 Goals: Dig even deeper in Vue.js and Nuxt.js
+- 🥅 2022 Goals: Dig even deeper into Vue.js and Nuxt.js and solve 100 leetcode problems
-- ⚡ Fun fact: I love Metal 🤘 and Salsa 🎶 and League of Legends 🕹
+- ⚡ Fun facts: I love Metal 🤘 and Salsa 🎶 and League of Legends 🕹

 ### Connect with me